Edge (wrestler): In-ring return and Universal Championship pursuits (2020–2022)

-Storyline with The Judgment Day (2022–present)
+The Judgment Day, final feuds and departure (2022–2023)

-On the February 21 episode of Raw, Edge reflected on all the WrestleMania moments in his career and then he issued an open challenge for WrestleMania 38.
+On the February 21 show of Raw, Edge reflected on all the WrestleMania moments in his career and then he issued an open challenge for WrestleMania 38.
 The following week on Raw, his challenge was accepted by AJ Styles, but Edge viciously attacked him, turning heel for the first time since 2010.
-During the buildup to WrestleMania, Edge debuted a new gimmick and a new entrance theme, The Other Side by Alter Bridge.
+In the buildup to WrestleMania, Edge debuted a new gimmick and a new entrance theme, The Other Side by Alter Bridge.
 On the second night of WrestleMania 38 on April 3, Edge defeated Styles following a distraction by Damian Priest.
-Edge formed a faction with Priest named The Judgment Day, where Edge claimed to wipe out anyone who did not fit in their "Mountain of Omnipotence".
+Edge formed a faction with Priest named The Judgment Day.
 At WrestleMania Backlash on May 8, Edge defeated Styles with the help of Rhea Ripley, who became the newest member of The Judgment Day.
 At Hell in a Cell on June 5, The Judgment Day defeated Styles, Finn Bálor and Liv Morgan in a six-person mixed tag team match.
 The next night on Raw, Edge introduced Bálor as the newest member of The Judgment Day.
 Almost immediately, Bálor, Priest and Ripley suddenly turned on their leader, attacking Edge with his own signature con-chair-to move and kicking him out of the group.
-Edge turned face once again in the process.